leapdao/leapdao-website/src/blog/content/mainnet-upgrade-1.2.0.md

 ## LeapDAO upgradeability governance recap

 Leap Network is using upgradeable Plasma contracts, so we can roll out new feature and fix issues.
 Upgrades made possible with the help of [Zeppelin OS](https://zeppelinos.org/).
-To make updates safe for the users, we use [Minimum Viable Governance](https://leapdao.org/blog/Minimal-Viable-Governance/) process.
-All the contracts are owned by Governance contract which delays all the code changes for 7 days.
+To make updates safe for the users, we use [Minimum Viable Governance](https://leapdao.org/blog/Minimal-Viable-Governance/) process: all the contracts are owned by Governance contract which delays all the code changes for 7 days.
 No code can be changed immediately, so users have enough time to react.

 Governance proposals may be observed on [Mainnet Bridge UI](https://mainnet.leapdao.org/governance) or by reading from MinGov contract state/events directly.